dolanmiu/docx/docs/usage/paragraph.md

 ## Border

 Add borders to a `Paragraph`.
-Good for making the `Paragraph` stand out
+Good for making the `Paragraph` stand out.
+Also called horizontal lines or horizontal rules.

 #### IBorderPropertyOptions